yunnanpl/esp32_python_eq3/README.md

    - https://github.com/micropython/micropython/pull/6651
  - add white-list and black-list to enforce or ignore some devices
  - maybe - add temperature history and eq3 setting history graph

-# Changes
- - new
-   + webpage is running on async instead of sockets now
-   + some basic work was done to add enforced device discovery and mqtt messages for home assistant auto-configuration
-   + added basic OTA !!!
-     + files can be uploaded and removed from ESP through the page (will be documented soon)
-     + works for any text file, does not work for binary files yet...
-   + removed necessity of webrepl to save memory
-     + webrepl can be switched on and off through the webpage
-   + improved web/sessions - more responsive
-   + improved links (upload and reset requires confirmation)
-   + added more clear descriptions
- - old
-   + added basic webpage
-   + fixed memory overrun due to webpage generation
-   + saved memory where I could
-   + precompiled the external libraries to save memory and space (simple2.py and robust2.py)
-     + not sure if those are really necessry, as the "unsubscription" error happened and no error was raised
-   + cleaned up BLE names (still, maybe due to transmission issues, some look unusual)
-   + removing unseen devices after 1 hour (and not 2 hours as before) (every 10 minutes the device is scanning for new BLE)

 # References